How to Prepare for a Video Interview

 The first step in preparing for a video interview is to familiarize yourself with the technology you’ll be using.
 Check your computer’s webcam, microphone, and internet connection and make sure it’s working properly.

 Find out what video conferencing software the employer will be using for the interview.
-There’s an endless array of options, though the most common ones are Zoom and Skype.
+There’s an endless array of options, though the most common ones are Zoom, Skype, and VidCruiter.
 Make sure you download the software a few days before the interview and get to know how the program works.
 Also, ensure you pick a professional username when you sign up.

 Do test chats with the software ahead of time.
 Ask a friend or family member to do a video chat with you, so you can get a feel for the software.
 A bonus for camera-shy people is you’ll get more used to seeing yourself on screen.